FarrisIsmati/food-truck-dc/README.md

 To see the working example: https://dc-food-trucks.herokuapp.com/companies

 # Technologies Used
-Ruby on Rails
+Ruby on Rails, JQuery
-JQuery

 # Gems
-Google Maps API
+Google Maps API, Punchbox, Geocoder
-Punchbox
-Geocoder

 # Authentication
-Devise
-Cancan
+Devise, Cancan